hivemq/hivemq-hello-world-protocol-adapter/readme.md

 ### Protocol Adapter (HelloWorldProtocolAdapter)

 This class contains the actual implementation of the protocol adapter.
-TODO: Explain methods or reference java doc.
+The most interesting method is the poll() method, in which the actual data gathering is done.

 ### AdapterConfig (HelloWorldAdapterConfig)

 The config class uses the Jackson framework to define the fields of the config.
-This way the config will automatically parsed from the input from the ui.
+This way the config will automatically be parsed from the input from the ui.

 ## How to change the adapter icon